Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 3selected weight sum: 1.0We can write the same walkthrough as a compact equation.
 For an input token , the MoE layer output is:

 Reading the formula: the router computes a gate distribution over all experts.
-We keep only the configured top- entries, zero out the rest, and renormalize the remaining weights so they sum to 1.
+We keep only the configured top- entries, zero out the rest, and renormalize the survivors into so those remaining weights sum to 1.
 Mixtral uses top-2 out of 8, while other architectures choose different expert counts and routing policies.[2][3]
-Each selected expert processes independently, then their outputs are blended using the gate weights .
+Each selected expert processes independently, then their outputs are blended using the renormalized gates .

 The architecture figure above is the visual form of this equation: the router scores every expert, keeps the top-, runs only those FFNs, then blends the selected outputs.

-Think of a dense model like one fulfillment center where every active station processes every order.
-An MoE model keeps a larger menu of stations but sends each order through only a selected subset.
-It can spend less computation per order than a similarly sized dense menu, but the facilities still occupy space and coordination between them still costs time.
+A dense model is one GPU worker pool where every active block processes every token.
+An MoE model keeps a larger menu of stations but sends each token through only a selected subset.
+It can spend less computation per token than a similarly sized dense menu, but the parameters still occupy memory and coordination between them still costs time.
 The analogy maps to active FLOPs, total weight residency, and dispatch traffic respectively.

 |---|---|---|